Vicki Buck

 Vicki Susan Buck (born 16 July 1955) is a New Zealand politician.
 She was Mayor of Christchurch for nine years from 1989 to 1998.
+Prior to being Mayor, Buck was a city councillor for the Pegasus ward, having been elected as the youngest city councillor in New Zealand at the age of 19.
+She retired after three mayoral terms, having been very popular.

-She retired after three terms, having been very popular.
-She made a political comeback, standing in the 2013 local elections in the Riccarton-Wigram ward as councillor for Christchurch City Council, being returned with the highest number of votes across all city wards.
-She subsequently accepted the role of deputy mayor.
+Buck made a political comeback in the 2013 local elections, as a city councillor for the Riccarton-Wigram ward, and returned the highest number of votes across all city wards.
+Subsequent to the election, she accepted the deputy mayor role.
+She decided not to stand in the 2019 local elections, marking the end of her councillorship.

 Early life and family

-Buck was born on 16 July 1955, and educated at Christchurch Girls' High School.
+Buck was born on 16 July 1955, and grew up in North Beach (now North New Brighton), an eastern suburb of Christchurch.
+She was educated at Christchurch Girls' High School.
 She went on to study at the University of Canterbury from 1972, graduating Bachelor of Arts in 1975 and Master of Arts with honours in political sciences in 1977.
 In 1986, she married Robert Donald McKay, but their marriage ended during Buck's time as Christchurch mayor.

 Political life

-Buck joined the Labour Party aged 16.
-She first stood for election in the October 1974 local elections.
-Aged 19, she was a Labour candidate in the Pegasus ward of Christchurch City Council.
-The ward, where four positions were contested by ten candidates, saw her come fifth, narrowly beaten by the fourth candidate but with a large margin to the sixth candidate.
-Based on the election night results, before special votes were counted, it had been thought that she might beat fellow Labour member Bill Massey, an incumbent councillor, who was just 65 votes ahead of her.
-Councillor Massey unexpectedly died in March 1975 and that triggered a by-election only because Christchurch had introduced the ward system for the 1974 election; prior to that, when 19 councillors were elected at large, seats had just been left vacant.
-The Labour Party chose Buck to stand in the by-election.
-Still just aged 19, Buck won the by-election on 10 May 1975 by a large margin.
-She was New Zealand's youngest city councillor at that time.
+Buck joined the Labour Party in 1972 aged 16.
+At age 19, she stood in the 1974 Christchurch mayoral election as a Labour candidate for the Pegasus ward.
+Four seats in the ward were contested by ten candidates.
+Buck came fifth, narrowly beaten by Peter William Anderson in fourth.
+Before special votes were counted, it had been thought that she would beat incumbent councillor Bill Massey, a fellow Labour member, who was just 65 votes ahead.

+In March 1975, Bill Massey unexpectedly died, triggering a by-election.
+The Labour Party chose Buck to stand in this by-election, which she won by a large margin.
+At the time, she was New Zealand's youngest city councillor.

-Despite her youth, she soon made an impact around the council table and attracted the attention of news media.
-A 1978 reshuffle of council committee chairmanships resulted in the proposal of Buck taking over the Community Services Committee, but this was blocked by Mayor Hamish Hay and his colleagues on the Citizens ticket.
+Despite her youth, she soon made an impact around the council table and attracted the attention of media.
+A 1978 reshuffle of council committee chairmanships resulted in the proposal that Buck take over the Community Services Committee, but this was blocked by Mayor Hamish Hay and his colleagues on the Citizens ticket.

 She was one of five Local Government Commissioners working from 1984 to 1989 on a major reorganisation of local government in New Zealand.

-Buck became the city's first woman mayor in 1989.
-She stood for mayor as an independent.
+In preparation for her October 1989 mayoral bid, Buck resigned from the Labour Party in June that year to be able to run as an independent.
+She was successful and became the city's first woman mayor.
 An active and vigorous leader, she is widely credited with leading a turnaround in the perception of Christchurch as a city.

 In 1990, Buck received the New Zealand 1990 Commemoration Medal, and in 1993 she was awarded the New Zealand Suffrage Centennial Medal.

-Her sister Sally Buck had been an elected councillor for Christchurch City Council since 1998, but retired from the city council in October 2013 after five terms.